 It is obviously important to maximise welfare and survival for glass eels to then maximise their contribution to recovery.
 There will inevitably be some mortalities and those can be kept, frozen and supplied for an albeit diminishing market in eating glass eels.
-In some places in Europe there are local traditions based on eating glass eels, e.g. it is a Christmas tradition in parts of Spain.
+In some places in Europe there are local traditions based on eating glass eels, e.g. it is a Christmas tradition to eat 'Angulas' in parts of Spain.
 However, the reduction in glass eel catches has led to substitutes being developed for these traditions.
 Whilst SEG feels that direct consumption of glass eels is poor use of the stock, we do recognise that (1) it is a traditional (social & economic) activity and (2) as long as these come from the 'consumption quota', this form of consumption has no more negative impact than similar numbers going into aquaculture.
+Good records must be kept for inspection at audit to ensure that the mortality records are within the boundaries of this standard, and that they are not used as cover for illegal trade.